-The module aims to develop essential knowledge relating to industrial process automation and industrial automation systems, and to facilitate the understanding of principles of programmable logic controller (PLC) and PLC controlled systems and how they interface with field devices to form industrial control systems.
-It familiarizes students with PLC and SCADA system software, communication methods, and programming techniques.
+- To develop essential knowledge relating to industrial process automation and industrial automation systems, and - To facilitate the understanding of principles of programmable logic controller (PLC) and PLC controlled systems and how they interface with field devices to form industrial control systems. - To familiarize students with PLC and SCADA system software, communication methods, and programming techniques.